cloudsley/Project_WorldCupSlidify3/index.md

         b) A plot of percentage winds by a single country across all years
 4. Data downloaded from:
         http://www.theguardian.com/news/datablog/2010/may/05/world-cup-historical-statistics
+5. The interactive Slide 5 does not run in github but runs in Rstudio I think this is a recognised problem.
+See: https://github.com/ramnathv/slidify/issues/360

 --- .class #id